koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 The basic idea of the books seems to be instead of calling yourself a total loser, you should tell yourself that you sometimes fail and sometimes succeed just like everyone else and just let it go.

 ## Principles of Cognitive Theraphy
-- Your cognitions determine your feelings
+- Your cognitions determine your feelings.
-  - Cognitions include
+  - Cognitions include:
-    - Your toughts
+    - Your toughts.
-    - Your interpretation of your surroundings
+    - Your interpretation of your surroundings.
-    - Your beliefes
+    - Your beliefes.
-    - Your judgments (what you tell / think about yourself or others)
+    - Your judgments (what you tell / think about yourself or others).
-- When you feel depressed, you are more likely to focus on negativity in general
-  - You start thinking past was never good and future never will be
-  - You are dominated with the tought (not the feeling!) that the whole world is dark and gloomy
+- When you feel depressed, you are more likely to focus on negativity in general.
+You start thinking past was never good and future never will be.
+You are dominated with the tought (not the feeling!) that the whole world is dark and gloomy.
-- Depressed peoples cognitions almost always have either distoritons or are plain wrong
-  - You end up living real feelings, based on distorted toughts
+- Depressed peoples cognitions almost always have either distoritons or are plain wrong. __You end up living real feelings, based on distorted toughts.__

 ## Ten Cognitive Distortions
-- All or Nothing Thinking
-  - Seeing self as a total failure in case performance is not extremely perfect, perfectionism
+- All or Nothing Thinking: Seeing self as a total failure in case performance is not extremely perfect, perfectionism.

 > Perfect is the enemy of good.
 >
 > Voltaire

-- Labeling
-  - A form of overgeneralization where you label yourself or people around you after incidents
+- Labeling:  A form of overgeneralization where you label yourself or people around you after incidents.
-- Overgeneralization
-  - Believing something happened once or a few times will happen over and over again
+- Overgeneralization: Believing something happened once or a few times will happen over and over again.
-- Jumping to Conclusions
-  - Reading minds of other people, predicting the future
+- Jumping to Conclusions: Reading minds of other people, predicting the future
-- Mental Filter
-  - Filtering out all positive experiences and being left with only negative
+- Mental Filter: Filtering out all positive experiences and being left with only negative.
-- Disqualifying the Positive
-  - Believing positive experiences do not count for whatever reason or were fake
+- Disqualifying the Positive: Believing positive experiences do not count for whatever reason or were fake.
-- Magnification or Minimization
-  - Magnifying the importance of bad situations or minimizing achievements
+- Magnification or Minimization: Magnifying the importance of bad situations or minimizing achievements.
-- Should Statements
-  - Falsely replacing _wants_ with _shoulds_ and _musts_
+- Should Statements: Falsely replacing _wants_ with _shoulds_ and _musts_.
-- Emotional Reasoning
-  - Thinking that how you feel is the reality as in _I feel bad so I am bad_
+- Emotional Reasoning: Thinking that how you feel is the reality as in _I feel bad so I am bad_.
-- Personalization
-  - Taking blame on yourself incorrectly for things that are out of your control
+- Personalization: Taking blame on yourself incorrectly for things that are out of your control.

 ### Identifying Cognitive Distortions
 Every time you _feel_ depressed, stop and try to identify the _thought_ that made you feel the way you are feeling.
 See if your _thought_ contains any of the distortions listed above.